iwtbook/Examples/html/proper-vs-convention/class-sillyness/index.md

 ### 3. Semantics

 Lastly we get to the semantics: What are classes designed for?
-The intent of a class is to describe the purpose of an element, not to describe how the element looks.
-Class names should remain logical despite what the element looks like. [**NEEDS SOURCE** - or at least a better one than MDN [https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/class](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/class)]
+[The intent of a class is to describe the purpose of the element](https://html.spec.whatwg.org/multipage/dom.html#global-attributes:classes-2), not to describe how the element looks.
+Class names should remain logical despite what the element looks like.